shchauh/dapr-workshop/README.md

 #### This workshop is:
 * An introduction to Dapr and how it enables developers to build resilient, stateful and stateless microservices applications
 * Build microservices application with Dapr
+* *We will run all samples in self hosted mode.
+No kubernetes installation is needed as part of this workshop, but can be considered for next steps*

 #### This workshop is not:
 * A Kubernetes workshop